gravitational/teleport/rfd/0093-offline-access.md

     tsh->>+Node: Connect
     Node-->>+tsh: Access Denied
 ```

+Alternative approaches:

+1) Attempt to connect to the node first, and if it fails with a `trace.AccessDenied` error then try `proto.AuthService/IsMFARequired` and then perform the MFA ceremony and connect to the node again
+    - Results in reduced latency for the happy path which doesn't require per-session MFA by removing the call to `proto.AuthService/IsMFARequired` entirely.
+However, `proto.AuthService/IsMFARequired` is still required   if the user doesn't have access to the node at all or per-session MFA is required.
+    - Results in increased latency when per-session MFA is required since that flow now requires establishing the connection to the target node twice.
+3) Perform `proto.AuthService/IsMFARequired` and connecting to the node in parallel and act accordingly
+    - Ultimately leads to roughly the same outcome as Option 1.
+The connection to the node almost always takes longer than the connection to auth.
+By performing them in parallel you really only get gains in the happy path.

 ###### Session Trackers
 A new session tracker is created for every session.
 In the event that persisting the session tracker fails the